quepasajefe/trading-library/transcripts-raw/09-smart-money-time.md

-# Smart Money Time (SMT) - 2025 Models Series Lecture
+# Smart Money Time (SMT) - 2025 Model Series Lecture 09

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 This lecture is going to be on SMT—Smart Money Time.